Projects

 It started with a dream: 50 pianos as one instrument.
 Georg Friedrich Haas has created a unique sound experience that is coming over us like a force of nature from the depths of the universe.

-With 11,000 Strings for 50 Microtonally Attuned Pianos and Chamber Orchestra , Georg Friedrich Haas explores a microtonal space for 50 pianists on as many wall pianos and an ensemble.
+With 11,000 Strings for 50 Microtonally Attuned Pianos and Chamber Orchestra, Georg Friedrich Haas explores a microtonal space for 50 pianists on as many upright pianos and an ensemble.
 The composition was commissioned by the Busoni-Mahler Foundation and supported by the Ernst von Siemens Music Foundation.

 Peter Paul Kainrath, director of Klangforum Wien, on the inception of the idea for this composition: "In 2018, I had the opportunity to visit the Hailun piano factory in Ningbo, China.
 Before each instrument leaves the factory, it is played continuously by automated machines for over 24 hours.
 I saw this on location – 100 pianos being played simultaneously.
 I immediately thought that for a composer like Georg Friedrich Haas, this kind of setup would be highly compelling, as he is one of the most enthusiastic proponents of "unleashing" traditional tonality through microtonality."